Decode84/Astro/README.md

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.pinimg.com%2Foriginals%2F54%2F18%2Ff9%2F5418f98e564a12a8f493853021c578f0.jpg&f=1&nofb=1)

-This repository has been developed as a group project at Aalborg University by Software Engineering students as their P2 project.

-## Structure
+## 📖 Overview

-App
-- HTTP (Controllers)
-- Models

-Database
-- MongoDB connection

-Resources
-- css (Styling)
-- views (Alt layout - HTML)

-Routes
-- Auth
-- User
+The project is developed by software engineering students as their P2 project.
+The project tries to eliminate all "metawork" in the startup phase.
+Metawork is something like setting up github repository, discord server, overleaf documents and more.

-## Technologies
+## 👌 Requirements
-- NodeJS (Express)
+- NodeJS (<a href="https://github.com/nodesource/distributions">Installation Linux</a> )
-- EJS Template Engine
-- MongoDB
+- MongoDB server ( <a href="https://github.com/KB885/Astro/blob/dev/instructions-database-linux.txt">Installation Linux</a> )
-- TailwindCSS

-## Installation and usage
+## ⚡ Quick start

 Clone the git down to your desired folder.